-Imagine you’ve just returned from a life-changing summer volunteering on environmental projects the USA or teaching English to disadvantaged children in Cambodia or Peru?
-YOU know how much you have learnt from the experience; how you have grown in confidence and independence and feel more prepared for what life will bring, but how can you put that experience into words that you can put on your CV use to impress future employer?
+Imagine you’ve just returned from a life-changing trip.
+Maybe it was a 2 year working holiday in Canada, teaching English in South Korea for 12 months or working as Camp Counsellor in the USA for the summer.
+YOU know how much you have learnt from the experience; how you have grown in confidence and independence and feel more prepared for what life will bring, but how can you put that experience into words that you can put on your CV to impress future employer?

 Employers like to see that you’re confident in working independently, as it shows you’re capable of taking responsibility.
-If you’ve worked or volunteered abroad, you may have been responsible for a group of children or ensuring a service or construction project ran smoothly, which required you to be a leader and use your own ideas and imagination.
+You may have been responsible for a group of children at camp, prepping for your classes or working as a lift attendant in or ensuring a service or construction project ran smoothly, which required you to be a leader and use your own ideas and imagination.
 Put it on your CV!

 2. ‘Working as part of a team’

 As much as employers like to see you can work independently, it’s also important to show that you’re able to work in a team.
 You may well have had to have worked closely with colleagues in your placement abroad, which shows that you’re personable, conscientious and a real ‘team player’!

 This is something you can elaborate on when discussing your team-working skills.
 If you worked in a non-English speaking country, you could emphasise how you managed to overcome the language barriers to work successfully – but if not, you can still draw attention to how important it was to be able to communicate clearly and concisely with children or fellow volunteers (and remember, this could have been by phone, email or letter as well as face-to-face!)

 4. ‘Organising’, ‘managing’ or ‘co-ordinating’

 Perhaps you were working on a conservation project or community development placement where you had to work to a deadline or constantly creating lesson plans for the children on your teaching project.
 This shows that you are efficient and have good time-management skills, which employers love!